-What Is the Minimum and Average Salary in Croatia?
-(Zagreb, Dubrovnik, Split etc) – 2018 Data
+What Is the Minimum and Average Salary in Croatia in 2019?

-Wages have been growing steadily in Croatia over the years and, even though the country is still towards the bottom in the European Union when it comes to minimum and average salaries, things are starting to look much better than they did a couple of years ago.
-And this is exactly what we’re going to talk about in today’s article: what is the minimum wage, as well as the average salary in Croatia in 2018.
+Salaries have been growing steadily in Croatia over the past several years and, even though the country is still towards the bottom in the European Union when it comes to minimum and average income, things are steadily improving.

-The numbers are more or less the same in all the cities in the country.
-So if you’re looking for information about salaries in a particular city like Zagreb, Dubrovnik, Split or any other located in Croatia, the numbers in this article will be very close to what you will find there.
+When it comes to the average salary in Croatia, the numbers are more or less the same in all the cities, so if you’re looking for information about wages in a particular place like Zagreb, Dubrovnik, Split or any other larger city, this is what you’re getting.

-However, all the data in today’s article will prove to be extremely important and it will surely help you paint a better picture of what to expect salary-wise.
-This also helps you better estimate the cost of living in Croatia because there are still people managing to survive on minimal wage.
+However, all the data in today’s article should be extremely important as it will help you paint a better picture on what to expect salary-wise.
+This also helps you better estimate the cost of living in Croatia and estimate your expenses.

 Please note: in order to keep everything simple, I will adjust all prices in Euros.
 But remember that salaries are actually paid in the national currency, the Kuna.